Probabilistic Safety Assessment

 A PSA is just one of many tools and programs utilized at PLNGS as part of ensuring plant safety, and as such a PSA provides a measure or indicator of overall plant safety when considering the likelihood of various internal and external hazards to which the site might be susceptible, and to identify possible safety improvements that could be implemented if necessary.
 Improvements are determined by comparing output values from the PSA to safety goals, which are consistent with internationally-defined targets.

 The Canadian Nuclear Safety Commission Tribunal had requested NB Power to make the results of other external hazard assessments available to the public as well.
-As a result, the report also includes summaries related to state-of-the-art assessments of tsunamis and high winds and, summarizes the entire scope of the PSA, what was considered in its performance, methods and its results in context.
+As a result, the summary report also includes summaries related to tsunamis and high winds and, summarizes the entire scope of the PSA, what was considered in its performance, methods and its results in context.

 The results of the PSA indicate that all internationally-defined targets have been met and that no further plant improvements are required at this time to deal with possible internal and external hazards.
 This does not preclude NB Power making further plant improvements to increase margins of safety as part of continuous plant improvement efforts subject to benefit-cost considerations and NB Power business practice.